PizzaExpress: Private to Public to Private again

 In October 2019, PizzaExpress hired financial advisors in preparation for its talks with creditors.
 The chain had been experiencing financial difficulties arising from a downturn in consumer demand for eating out.
 In March 2020, all UK restaurants were forced to close indefinitely due to nationwide lockdown rules introduced by the government to limit the spread of COVID-19.
 On 28 May 2020, select London restaurants reopened for delivery services as the government began to lift lockdown restrictions.
 In July, it was announced that "dozens" of the closed restaurants would not be reopening.
 The restaurant group was reported to have a debt pile of £1.1 billion.
 The next month, it was announced that the company was set to close around 67 restaurants throughout the UK and also cut 1,100 jobs.
+In November 2020, Hony Capital left the business and the group restructure was completed, helping to cut the chain's debt by more than £400 million.

 In July 2020, the business was taken over by its bondholders under a debt-for-equity swap with previous owner Hony Capital.
 It was confirmed in September that 73 of its restaurants would close permanently, including the chain's first-ever branch in Wardour Street.
 In October 2020, PizzaExpress filed for Chapter 15 bankruptcy in the United States.
 In November 2020, the group completed restructuring and its debt was reduced by more than £400 million.
 A further 23 branches were earmarked for closure in January 2021.

-Ownership

-Privately owned since its foundation in 1965 for 28 years, PizzaExpress was acquired from Peter Boizot and Ronald Simson by Luke Johnson, David Page and Hugh Osmond in 1993, with Johnson and Osmond becoming non-executive directors.
-The company was floated on the London Stock Exchange at the same time in 1993.
-The two major individual shareholders were Peter Boizot and David Page.
-Wholly owned restaurants then opened rapidly across the UK.
-The company-owned restaurants grew from 23 in number at flotation to over 300 in 2003.
-Boizot remained as chairman for the first three years of the public company.
-The 32 UK franchisees were then bought back en masse in 1996.

-TDR Capital and Capricorn Associates then bought the company in 2003, turning it private again.
-In 2005, PizzaExpress re-floated on the London Stock Exchange, as part of Gondola Holdings.
-It was then bought by private equity group Cinven as the Gondola Group in 2007.
-On 12 July 2014 it was announced that Chinese group Hony Capital had bought PizzaExpress for £900 million.

-In July 2020, the business was taken over by its bondholders under a debt-for-equity swap with previous owner Hony Capital.
-In November 2020, Hony Capital left the business and the group restructure completed, helping to cut the casual dining chain's debt by more than £400 million.